sungwoncho/k_means_ruby/README.md

 * Choose k points that are likely to be in different clusters.
 * Make those the points centroids of clusters.
 * For the remaining points:
-- Find the centroid to which the point is closest.
+  * Find the centroid to which the point is closest.
-- Merge the point into that cluster.
+  * Merge the point into that cluster.
-- Recalculate the centroid of that cluster.
+  * Recalculate the centroid of that cluster.

 ## Use

-In your ruby console, require the main file.
+In your ruby console, require the main file:

 `require './lib/k_means_ruby.rb'`

-Define `Points` and `Clusters`.
+Define `Points` and `Clusters`:

 ```
 p1 = KMeansRuby::Point.new(1,2)